 Yoder JB.
 2016.
 Understanding the coevolutionary dynamics of mutualism with population genomics.
 American Journal of Botany 103(10):1742-52 doi: 10.3732/ajb.1600154

 Evolutionary and coevolutionary modeling

 Evolutionary theory is, in a real sense, just math.
 That is to say, evolution is a dynamic process that can be described with the mathematics of probability and differential equations.
 Biologists use these mathematical systems to create models of ecological and evolutionary processes, which we can use to conduct experiments.
 As computing technology has advanced, we can also create simulations that are simpler than real living populations, but more complex than what we can render with algebra.
 Both of these approaches let us examine evolutionary and ecological processes in ways that would be difficult with real living populations.

-Modeling and simulation let us compare the diversifying effects of different kinds of species interaction, learn what happens when a locally adapted gene is not experiencing natural selection in some populations, and test a new way to think about interactions between mutualists.
-These approaches are complementary to empirical studies, generating new predictions that we can test with genomic data or in field or greenhouse experiments.
+Modeling and simulation let us compare the effects of different kinds of species interaction, learn what happens when a locally adapted gene is not experiencing natural selection in some populations, and test new ways to think about interactions between mutualists.
+These approaches are important complements to empirical studies, generating new predictions that we can test with genomic data or in field or greenhouse experiments.

 Yoder JB and SL Nuismer.
 2010.
 When does coevolution promote diversification?
 American Naturalist 176(6): 802-17. doi: 10.1086/657048

 Yoder JB and P Tiffin.
-Sanctions, partner recognition, and variation in mutualistic symbiosis.
-In revision for the American Naturalist; preprint on bioRxiv, doi: 10.1101/049593
+Sanctions, partner recognition, and variation in mutualism.
+In press for the American Naturalist; preprint on bioRxiv, doi: 10.1101/049593

 Diversity of identity and experience in science